ShujaKhalid/TripStory/README.md

 color:black;mso-fareast-language:EN-IN'>Children who particularly need to develop literacy skills can really improve and gain confidence and interest in reading using this App.
-Images, animations, pictures and colours fascinate children and thus a typical child’s story book has big images and very few words.
+Images, animations, pictures and colours fascinate children and thus a typical childÂ’s story book has big images and very few words.
 The child can learn to read by identifying their selected pictures in the App as cues as they read along with the parent.
 Viewing the glossary after each story can reinforce literacy and they can learn the words which adds to the educational value.
-Parental involvement is another important feature of the App that contributes to a child’s learning and development.
+Parental involvement is another important feature of the App that contributes to a childÂ’s learning and development.
 Children with parents who are involved in their education and learning tend to have fewer behavioural problems and better academic performance and more likely to complete high school than children whose parents are not involved in their